mrpedrobraga/star-engine-core/README.md

 It is designed as a **Multi-level API**.
 This means you can choose to let Star do the work for you, but it's not ALL or nothing -- you can choose exactly how much and in which ways Star takes control.
 In programmin lingo, you have a steady chain from low-level to high-level that you can intercept anywhere.

 And lastly, but not leastly(...?), it contains the beautiful StarScript -- a domain-specific language for writing dialogs for Star.
-Its parser is wonderfully generic, so you can add your own commands.
+Its parser is wonderfully generic, so you can add your own commands, and it's so easy to use that even Benichi can do so.

 # 🪧 How to use Star Engine